 Energy assistance will not reduce the amount of any other public assistance benefits you receive, such as TCA or Food Stamps.
 Nor will it reduce Social Security benefits.

-The Maryland Energy Assistance Program (MEAP) provides assistance grants to help with home heating bills.
+The Maryland Energy Assistance Program (MEAP) provides financial assistance with home heating bills.
 Payments are made to the fuel supplier and utility company on the customer’s behalf.

 The Electric Universal Service Program (EUSP) provides financial assistance with electric bills.
 Eligible customers receive help that pays a portion of their current electric bills.
-Some EUSP participants may qualify for assistance with past due electric bills as well as referrals to energy efficiency programs.
 Customers who receive EUSP are placed on a budget billing plan with their utility company.
+Budget Billing is a tool that utility companies provide to help spread out year annual utility bills into even monthly payments to avoid spikes in your bill caused by seasonal fluctuations in energy use.
+Please check with your utility company on eligibility requirements and budget billing policy.

-Arrearage Retirement Assistance helps customers that have a large, past due electric bill, in addition to the electric and heating bill payment benefits.
-If eligible, customers receive forgiveness of up to $2,000 towards their past due bill, based off their actual bill amount.
+Arrearage Retirement Assistance helps customers with large, past due electric bills.
+If eligible, customers may receive forgiveness of up to $2,000 towards their past due bill.
 Customers must have a past due bill of $300 or greater to be considered eligible.
 Customers may only receive an arrearage grant once every seven years, with certain exceptions.

 Other OHEP services: